-Item Fee (\$) An originating process 121.40 The renewal of a writ 50.50 A subpoena 72.40 The names of any number of witnesses may be included in a subpoena to give evidence and the taxing officer is not to allow any costs in respect of such a subpoena which has been issued unnecessarily A writ of execution or other writ to enforce a judgment or an order 117.10 A writ not included above 121.40 The fees specified in items 7 to 11 include drawing and engrossing and any endorsement and copy to be filed on the sealing of the writ, any attendance to issue the writ and any copy for service, but exclude the service of the writ chambers (including drawing and engrossing and copy for judge and From 61.30 up to and including 89.40 A certificate of readiness 89.40 Appearances - Entering an appearance (including preparation of notice and attending to enter appearance, copy and service) 50.50 Drawing documents - Drawing a document, including a pleading, particulars, affidavit, 16.20 brief, judgment, bill of costs and any other document not otherwise provided for, for each 100 words 10.20 brief, judgment, bill of costs and any other document not otherwise 10.20
+Item Fee (\$)

+7. An originating process 121.40

+8. The renewal of a writ 50.50

+9. A subpoena 72.40

+The names of any number of witnesses may be included in a subpoena to give evidence and the taxing officer is not to allow any costs in respect of such a subpoena which has been issued unnecessarily

+10. A writ of execution or other writ to enforce a judgment or an order 117.10

+11. A writ not included above 121.40

+The fees specified in items 7 to 11 include drawing and engrossing and any endorsement and copy to be filed on the sealing of the writ, any attendance to issue the writ and any copy for service, but exclude the service of the writ

-Item Fee (\$) 16. А сору of a document, if no other provision is made - (a) for each 100 words of an original copy 8.60 (b) for each page of a photocopy 1.10 Perusal s - 17. of all necessary documents, other than formal and ordinary nd entries of appearance, for each 100 words 7.60 Howeve er - (a) no allowance is to be made for perusal of a document when preparing for trial, but the time occupied in that perusal may be considered in fixing an allowance under item 6; and (b) if the practitioner is already familiar with the contents of the document, no allowance, or a smaller allowance than that mentioned above, is to be made as the taxing officer thinks proper; and (c) the allowance for perusal is to be allowed once only for each document Attenda nces - 18.
-A prope er attendance of a practitioner - (a) being other than a formal attendance - (i) for each hour, a fee may be allowed as the taxing officer thinks fit, having regard to the degree of difficulty of the case, the experience and any particular expertise of the practitioner and all the circumstances of the case from 180.00 up to and including 393.00 (ii) proportionately for part of an hour (b) being a formal attendance 24.80
+12. An interlocutory application to attend in chambers or in Court as in chambers (including drawing and engrossing and copy for judge and attending to issue the interlocutory application and copies for service) from 61.30 up to and including 89.40

+13. A certificate of readiness 89.40

+Appearances -

+14. Entering an appearance (including preparation of notice and attending to enter appearance, copy and service) 50.50

+Drawing documents -

+15. Drawing a document, including a pleading, particulars, affidavit, brief, judgment, bill of costs and any other document not otherwise provided for, for each 100 words 16.20

+No fee is allowable for drawing in respect of a matter which is a copy, repetition or adaptation of an existing document or part of an existing document (including the title of the Court and the cause or matter)

+Copies -

+Item Fee (\$)

+16. A copy of a document, if no other provision is made -

+(a) for each 100 words of an original copy 8.60

+(b) for each page of a photocopy 1.10

+Perusals -

+17. Perusal of all necessary documents, other than formal and letters and entries of appearance, for each 100 words l ordinary 7.60

+However -

+(a) no allowance is to be made for perusal of a docu preparing for trial, but the time occupied in that be considered in fixing an allowance under item perusal may

+(b) if the practitioner is already familiar with the co document, no allowance, or a smaller allowance mentioned above, is to be made as the taxing off proper; and than that

+(c) the allowance for perusal is to be allowed once of each document only for

+Attendances -

+18. A proper attendance of a practitioner -

+(a) being other than a formal attendance -

+(i) for each hour, a fee may be allot taxing officer thinks fit, having redegree of difficulty of the case, the and any particular expertise of the and all the circumstances of the case egard to the up to and e experience including practitioner 393.00

+(ii) proportionately for part of an hour

+(b) being a formal attendance 24.80